-It’s time for management leadership to step up and chart the course for the year ahead.
+It’s time for manager’s and leadership to step up and chart the course for the year ahead.
 Leaders motivate others by defining goals, setting standards, and determining the minimum acceptable performance.
+Managers measure and monitor the goals to ensure acceptable performance.
 In other words, leadership is a self fulfilling prophesy.
+What’s the difference between leadership and management?

 What happens if leadership sets goals of 10% defects or waste as acceptable?
 That means that 90% performance is good enough for the organization.
 Now leaders have set a vision of tolerance for waste.
 Now workers can happily produce waste and defects.
 Think that this is not how leaders operate?
 Let’s see…